Kot Addu, Pakistan: Taunsa Barrage

 Taunsa Barrage is a barrage on the River Indus.
 It is situated 20 km southeast of Taunsa Sharif and 16 km from Kot Addu.
 This barrage controls water flow in the River Indus for irrigation and flood control purposes.

 This barrage serves 2.351 million acres (951,400 hectares) besides diverting flows from Indus River to the Chenab River through Taunsa Panjnad (TP) Link Canal.
 The barrage also serves as an arterial road bridge, a railway bridge, and crossing for gas and oil pipelines, telephone line and extra high voltage (EHV) transmission lines.
-In 2011, the rehabilitation of the Taunsa Barrage was blamed for devastation of the Muzaffargarh district during the 2010 Pakistan floods.
-Critics blamed the rehabilitation of the barrage, alleging that it failed to raise its height and strengthen protective embankments, used dysfunctional computer control system of the hoist gates and ignored hill-torrent management.
+Watch more here.